royvandewater/rise-of-the-machines-talk/outline.md

     - event prediction
     - context aware systems
   - **[!!!]** human interaction
-    - humans are the source of creativity and personality, but machines can be a great tool
+    - humans are the source of creativity and personality, and machines are their second greatest tool.
+The first being their mind and body.
 - **[!!!]** **What is Octoblu and how does it solve this problem**
   - a platform, and network of services, designed to orchestrate devices and services
   - citrix CEO, Mark Templeton, calls us the Integration of Everything